tonyrobots/dcc-qol/README.md

 #### **Enhanced Attack Cards**

 -   **Hit/Miss Display**: Automatically shows whether an attack hits or misses when a target is selected
--   Redesigned attack roll chat cards with improved visual presentation
+-   **Redesigned attack roll chat cards** with improved visual presentation and added information
--   Color-coded damage, crit, and fumble buttons for better player "feel"
+-   Color-coded **roll damage, crit, and fumble buttons** for better feeling of player control

 [screenshot: showing comparison between default DCC attack card and enhanced QoL attack card]

 #### **Automatic Damage Application**

--   Automatic damage application to targeted tokens
+-   Automatic damage application to targeted tokens when damage is rolled
 -   Respects token permissions and ownership -- only the attacking player or GM can roll damage
--   Visual confirmation of damage dealt - red animated text in the scene shows the damage amount applied to target
+-   Visual confirmation of damage dealt - red animated text floating from the target shows the damage amount applied

 #### **Range Checking & Penalties**